nyin01/bethedging_stochastic/README.md

   * Used to construct Fig. 2, Fig. 3A
 * [markovmodel_genstats.m](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/MATLAB_sims/markovmodel_genstats.m) analyzes Markov matrices at the end of the first generation and first effective generation
   * Used to construct Fig. 3B-C, Supplemental Fig. 1

+### R *Papaver* Climate Estimates <a name="MATLAB-sims"></a>
+* []() constructs distributions for the realized mean winter temperature, number of days below 0C, and number of days below -1.6C.
+  * Central England historical climate data taken from [Parker 1992](https://www.metoffice.gov.uk/hadobs/hadcet/)
+  * Threshold between "mild" and "harsh" winters were calculated for each climatic variable as the mean of the 1968 and 1966 measurmenets, which were the observed "harsh" and "mild" years respectively in [Arthur 1973](https://www.nature.com/articles/hdy197321)

 <!-- CONTACT -->
 ## Contact <a name="contact"></a>